priv-kweihmann/oelint-adv/README.md

 * oelint.task.addnotaskbody - Task added by addtask cannot be found
 * oelint.task.customorder - order of custom tasks added via addtask
 * oelint.task.docstrings - Custom tasks should have docstrings
-* oelint.task.multiappends - Multiple appends to the same function in the same file won't work in bitbake
+* oelint.task.multifragments - Multiple fragments of the same function in the same file should be merged
 * oelint.task.nocopy - No cp usage in do_install
 * oelint.task.nomkdir - No mkdir usage in do_install
 * oelint.task.nopythonprefix - Tasks containing shell code should NOT be prefixed with 'python' in function header